 In their latest State of the American Workplace Report, Gallup shares that over 33% of the workforce is engaged.
 While this may seem like a negative (and it is), these numbers are still an improvement over recent years.
 In 2013, engagement for the US workforce was under 30%.
 A ten percent rise in just three years is very encouraging.

 So why the rise in engagement?
 Is it a shift in performance management strategy, or advances in HR technology?
 Gallup feels that shifts in engagement depend on “factors related to an organization’s performance management and human capital strategies”.
-Other employment trends like unemployment and underemployment have an impact, so the current robust job market might be having a positive psychological impact on employees.

 Note: If you don’t have the time to unpack Gallup’s full 2016 report, 34Strong has created this series of blog posts to help you digest the key learnings.